 Program Information & Course Structure

-Courses in the 2018 EC Edinburgh Program are part of the regular offerings of member institutions; therefore, students may apply for loans or grants for which they would normally be eligible.
+Courses in the 2018 Paris Study Abroad Program are part of the regular offerings of member institutions; therefore, students may apply for loans or grants for which they would normally be eligible.
 Students should apply for financial aid at the campus where they are registering for courses.
 Campus representatives will assist students in obtaining information about financial aid.
 Students must meet all campus requirements in applying for financial aid.

-Students should plan to budget a minimum of $200 per week for meals.
-If students plan extended travel or major shopping, additional funds should be budgeted.
-Optional excursions might involve additional fees; course instructors will inform students of such fees during the mandatory student orientation on April 15, 2018.
+Students should plan to budget a minimum of $1,400 for extra meals, entrance tickets, evening entertainment, travel, and shopping.
+Some course excursions might involve additional fees; course instructors will inform students if such fees apply at the mandatory student orientation on May 12.

 All costs are subject to change because of unanticipated increases in airfares or other program elements or fluctuations in monetary exchange rates.
 The European Council will make every effort to keep program costs as advertised and will inform prospective participants of any changes as they occur.